Does Red Meat Cause Cancer? A Dietitian Explains

 The downfall of looking at epidemiological studies is that they rely heavily on statistics and making sure confounding factors are ruled out.
 While these studies looked at red meat and processed meat consumption, what they were likely unable to tease out is the actual cooking process of how the individual prepared and cooked red or processed meats.
 They didn’t get to look at who trimmed the gristle from their steak, or who drained excess fat from their ground beef vs who didn’t.
-So while they have made a clear association between processed meat being carcinogenic, and red meat being ‘probably’ carcinogenic, we still lack information on the mechanisms driving the increased risk of certain types of cancers, and given that we have a poor understanding of the mechanism, we may be able to further reduce, or perhaps even eliminate risk by making better choices while including red and processed meats.
+So while they have made a clear association between processed meat being carcinogenic, and red meat being ‘probably’ carcinogenic, we still lack information on the mechanisms driving the increased risk of certain types of cancers.
+Furthermore, given that we have a poor understanding of the mechanism, we may be able to further reduce, or perhaps even eliminate, risk – by making better choices.
+While INCLUDING red and processed meats.
 Perhaps like choosing processed meats without nitrites/nitrates.
 Or by changing our cooking methods.
 This is all yet to be elucidated in the literature.

 So let’s translate the data into real-life.
 What is ACS actually suggesting we do?